 - Tradable tokens

 - Eternal worlds

 Social apps developed using this platform would also be unique from the traditional social apps.
 Imagine the following features:

 - Minimization of trust

 Who Is the Loom Network

 The Loom Network was founded by Matthew Campbell, Luke Zhang, and James Duffy in 2017 as a Platform as a Service (PaaS).
 It allows decentralized applications (DApps) created using the Solidity programming language to run on the Ethereum blockchain.
-The Loom Network is based in Bangkok, Thailand and has recently secured $25 million in funding from The Ventures, a China based venture capital firm.

 Other projects developed by the company include:

 DelegateCall: Earn tokens by posting and answering questions!

 EthFiddle: #1 Solidity code sharing site